QuantEcon/lecture-python.myst/lectures/exchangeable.md

     plt.show()
 ```

-Now we'll create a group of graphs designed to illustrate the dynamics induced by Bayes' Law.
+Now we'll create a group of graphs that illustrate  dynamics induced by Bayes' Law.

-We'll begin with the default values of various objects, then change them in a subsequent example.
+We'll begin with Python function default values of various objects, then change them in a subsequent example.

 ```{code-cell} python3
 learning_example()